 - Allergies: Miniature Pomeranians are prone to a variety of allergies.
 These little dogs may be allergic to pollens, molds, certain foods, and flea saliva.

 - Dental problems: Pomeranians are prone to gum and teeth problems and early tooth loss.

 How to Take Care of Miniature Pomeranian Dogs

 Feeding your Miniature Pomeranian:

-Good diet and nutrition are important for your Miniature Pomeranian’s health.
+Dog owners need to know a good diet and nutrition are important for the health of a small Pomeranian puppy.
 These dogs thrive and their bodies function optimally if given good nutrition.
 Good nutrition provides an overall boost in the immune system of your Miniature Pom.

-Their diet must be formulated for a small-sized dog.
+Their diet must be formulated for a small-sized dog breed.
 They require a diet that is rich in protein, calories, essential minerals, and vitamins.
 It is also important to keep a feeding schedule and offer a proper amount of food, appropriate to your dog’s age and size.

 Miniature Pomeranians are highly intelligent but sometimes tend to be stubborn and independent, which makes their training difficult.

 Patience, consistency, and reward-based training methods work best for Miniature Pomeranians.
 Being a sensitive breed, harsh treatment, punishments, and yelling will make them stubborn.

 Here are some tips and techniques for dog training: